MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - *Determine a key.* Choose a partitioning or sharding key to distribute data across partitions or shards.
 Carefully select the key based on data characteristics and query requirements.

-- *Design logic.* Determine a partitioning or sharding logic based on the chosen key.
+- *Determine logic.* Determine a partitioning or sharding logic based on the chosen key.
 Consider dividing the data into ranges, applying hashing algorithms, or using other partitioning techniques.

 - *Configure the infrastructure.* Configure the database system to support partitioning or sharding.
 Consider creating the necessary infrastructure, defining the partitions or shards, and configuring the data distribution.